LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: LEO-based NTN-positioning: Evaluation Framework

-{\em Searching PRS over multiple occasions.} It is essential to highlight that when the operating bandwidth and SNR are low, the UE may not detect the PRS on the first occasion, necessitating a search over multiple occasions.
-Notably, this may improve PRS detection probability as the channel evolves due to Doppler, facilitating UEs moving from a lower SNR regime to a higher SNR regime, as illustrated in Fig.~\ref{fig:snr_evolution} (SNR evolution for specific UEs with a non-serving LEO).
-However, searching over multiple occasions increases latency in acquiring TOA per satellite, thereby increasing positioning latency.
-Notably, employing multiple Rx ports at the UE strikes a balance, enhancing PRS detection probability while reducing latency.
-Fig.~\ref{fig:cdf_toa_latency} presents CDF of TOA acquisition latency for 1 MHz (zoomed in between 0.8 and 1.0 for clarity), employing one and two Rx ports.
+Fig.~\ref{fig:cdf_toa_latency} presents the CDF of TOA acquisition latency for 1 MHz and 5 MHz bandwidths (zoomed in between 0.8 and 1.0 for clarity), employing one and two Rx ports.
 For this evaluation, we assume a search window of 400 ms with a PRS periodicity of 40 ms, resulting in a maximum of 10 PRS occasions.
 Thus, the maximum latency in TOA acquisition is 400 ms, corresponding to no PRS detection.
-As illustrated, searching PRS over multiple occasions significantly improves PRS detection, even for serving LEO.
-Specifically, for one Rx port, detection improved by 15\% for non-serving LEO; for serving LEO, it is 10\%.
-Moreover, employing multiple Rx ports at the UE further improves detection probability and reduces latency.
-Once coarse delay and Doppler estimates have been obtained, the computational complexity for tracking these estimates over time can be significantly reduced by performing peak detection with smaller and finer delay and Doppler hypothesis, typically done in the frequency domain.
+The CDF is plotted by compiling latency values for all detected satellites.
+As illustrated, searching PRS over multiple occasions significantly improves PRS detection.
+Specifically, for 1 MHz with one Rx port, the detection improved by 13.1\%.
+Moreover, employing multiple Rx ports at the UE and higher bandwidth further improves detection probability and reduces latency.
+Once coarse delay and Doppler estimates have been obtained, the computational complexity for tracking these estimates over time can be significantly reduced by performing peak detection with smaller and finer delay and Doppler hypotheses, typically done in the frequency domain.

+{\em Measurement Combining.} Following the initial acquisition, TDOA measurements are combined across time to estimate UE location accurately.
+We employed a window-based combining method to accumulate TDOA measurements over time.
+For instance, with a PRS periodicity of 40 ms and a combining window of 400 ms (typically an integer multiple of the PRS periodicity), we collect up to 10 sets of positioning measurements to perform UE localization.
+During initial acquisition, particularly when an insufficient number of PRS signals are detected, the UE may need to search for PRS signals across multiple occasions.
+The measurements obtained during these searches are combined to derive a coarse location estimate of the UE.
+Once the initial acquisition is achieved, the measurements combined within the combining window help further refine positioning accuracy, particularly in scenarios with low bandwidth and low SNR. \chb{Importantly, we do not assume constant propagation delay across the measurement window.}